danielzaiser91/best_posts/README.md

  - aus irgendeinem Grund werden manche Metadaten doppelt gespeichert...

 <u>Roadmap / ToDo:</u>
- - Angular FormDirective + Validation
- - check audio file exist
  - Animations
- - more Features
- - more Supported Formats
- - Design Rework
  - Bughunting
  - I can't get enough - Feature (add a "more of this" button, which loads the next "page" (pagination api call by id+limit))
- - cinema Mode (Fullscreen which never needs to be left)
+ - ~~cinema Mode (Fullscreen which never needs to be left)~~ (on Desktop you can use Arrow Down/Up, still need to implement the mobile version of this)
  - autoplay next post (chaining videos, bzw. images after timeout)
  - move heavy logic into a webworker? (not currently necessary, because workload is still low, because of highly efficient code)
  - move everything to a seperate Component (multiple small components > one big component)